x

 Increased load capacity, flexible

-Requires fan system, higher O&M cost
+Requires a fan system, higher O&M cost

 Oil Forced Air Forced (OFAF)